cosmos/cosmos-sdk/collections/README.md

 ## Triple key

-The `collections.Triple` is a special type of key that allows to index a collection using three different keys.
+The `collections.Triple` is a special type of key composed of three keys, it's identical to `collections.Pair`.

 Let's see an example.